Table of Contents

 Migrations can either go smooth or become a nightmare to the business and the migration team.
 There could be issues where the migration batch would not start or would not complete.
 There are various other things that could go wrong.
 You can look into any changes to the network, operating system firewall, or any issues with the current Exchange Server.

 Natively, there isn’t much that you can do.
-However, you can use applications such as Stellar Converter for EDB that can make migration a lot smoother and reliable.
-This application can even help when the server is down or something might have corrupted the operating system.
+However, you can use a specialized tool like Stellar Migrator for Exchange to make the migration process much smoother and more reliable.
+This powerful application ensures seamless migration even if the Exchange Server is down or the system is corrupted.

 About The Author